 In the 2022 federal budget, the finance minister talks about affordable houses, climate change, economic growth and innovation, employment, public health care, a fair tax system, a planned borrowing strategy, and fiscal and economic estimates.

 Canadian Finance Minister Chrystia focuses on providing affordable and cheap houses to Canadians.
 The main problem that arose was that there was a shortage of houses, so they limited the number of houses per person could buy to solve this issue.
-Furthermore, they highlighted that they will help Canadians in buying their first home.
+Furthermore, they highlighted that they will help Canadians with buying their first home.
 They provide safety and rights to renters and buyers.
 Also, decrease the construction cost to make it more affordable.

 The Co-operative Housing Development Program will cost $500 million, and cooperative housing will be built with loans totaling $1 billion.